 Board and Staff

-The Trust has been defined by the vision and wisdom of its board: the late Frank Melville and his wife Allen Melville, their son Steve, his wife Ruth, and close family friends, John R. Gibb and Ben Maiden.
+The Trust has been defined by the vision and wisdom of its board: the late Frank Melville and his wife Allen Melville, their son Steve, his wife Ruth, and close family friends, Ben Maiden, and the late John R. Gibb.

 - Stephen Melville, Chair